Monument Wealth Management Articles

 After SECURE 2.0:

-The new SECURE Act 2.0 provisions allow unused money from a 529 account to be rolled over into a tax-free Roth IRA for the same beneficiary.
+SECURE 2.0 provisions allow unused money from a 529 account to be rolled over into a tax-free Roth IRA for the same beneficiary.
 While this creates greater flexibility and enhances opportunities for long-term tax-free growth, there are some things to keep in mind when considering this new benefit.

 Important Things to Note About Transferring a 529 to a Roth IRA